 - Interestingly, in New Vegas, the strength of a power armor is apparently inversely proportional to the doominess of its Shoulders of Doom - the t-45d, with its ridiculous duck fin shoulderpads, is the weakest; the T-51b Power armor is the middle of the road, with oversized Knight Armor shoulderpads; the Advanced Power Armor and Tesla Armor are the strongest, and the shoulders themselves are fairly small.
 Though in the case of the Advanced and Tesla armors, it has traded the Shoulders of Doom for a massive hunchback.

-- The non-powered combat armors also have rather bulky shoulders.
+- The non-powered combat armors also have rather bulky shoulders, with the Reinforced Mark II making both genders look like linebackers.
+Ditto the Reinforced Leather Armor.

 - Heck, the primary purpose of most power armor seems to be giant shoulders.